ajmccluskey/fpinscala-9-10/slides.rst

 Fusing traversals
 -----------------

-We can compose :code:`Monoid` instances to perform multiple calculations in one pass.
+We can compose ``Monoid`` instances to perform multiple calculations in one pass.

 .. code:: raw